 FFXIV: How to unlock Viper

-How to unlock Viper in FFXIV is something you can do as soon as you download Dawntrail.
+How to unlock Viper in FFXIV is something you can do as soon as you download Dawntrail before even picking up the expansion's first quest.
 Square Enix is sticking to its pattern of making the MMO game’s newest job classes start in one of the base game’s three major cities, though you’ll still need to reach the right level before you get started.
 That means completing four massive expansions in most cases, unless you decide to skip ahead to Dawntrail and let the journal fill you in on what happened.

 Our FFXIV Viper unlock guide explains where to unlock the Viper job and what to expect once you get there.
 If you’re after more help, check out our Pictomancer unlock guide and brush up on all the Dawntrail job changes Square Enix implemented.